CodePushGo/website/src/content/blog/en/common-live-update-issues-and-solutions-for-developers.md

 AI-powered tools are paving the way for smarter updates, offering features like real-time issue detection and automated fixes.
 Other trends include blockchain-based security, real-time monitoring, advanced compatibility checks, and better synchronization across platforms.
 Adopting these methods can help developers make their update processes more reliable and future-ready.

-### Starting with Capgo
+### Starting with CodePushGo

-Capgo makes implementing live update solutions simple, boosting deployment speed and reliability while reducing integration time.
+CodePushGo makes implementing live update solutions simple, boosting deployment speed and reliability while reducing integration time.

 Here’s how to begin:

--   Use Capgo’s CI/CD tools to automate testing.
+-   Use CodePushGo’s CI/CD tools to automate testing.
 -   Set up encryption and validate versions.
 -   Configure updates for specific user groups.